-The goal of this paper is to develop a sharp model selection method for estimating the unknown signal $S$.
-The interest to such statistical procedures can be explained by the fact that they provide adaptive solutions for the nonparametric estimation through sharp non-asymptotic oracle inequalities which give the non-asymptotic upper bound for the quadratic risk including the minimal risk over chosen family of estimators with some coefficient closed to one (see, for example, \cite{Kneip1994}, \cite{GaltchoukPergamenshchikov2009a} for the regression models in discrete time and in \cite{KonevPergamenshchikov2009a} for the general regression semimartingale models in continuous time).
+In this paper, we develop a sharp model selection method for estimating the unknown signal $S$.
+The interest to such statistical procedures can be explained by the fact that they provide adaptive solutions for the nonparametric estimation through the non-asymptotic oracle inequalities which give the non-asymptotic upper bound for the quadratic risk including the minimal risk over chosen family of estimators with some coefficient close to one.
+Such inequalities were obtained, for example, by Galtchouk and Pergamenshchikov \cite{GaltchoukPergamenshchikov2009a} for non Gaussian regression models in discrete time and by Konev and Pergamenshchikov \cite{KonevPergamenshchikov2009a} for general regression semimartingale models in continuous time.
 It should be noted that for the first time the model selection methods were proposed by Akaike \cite{Akaike1974} and Mallows \cite{Mallows1973} for parametric models.
-Then, these methods had been developed for the nonparametric estimation and the oracle inequalities for the quadratic risks was obtained by Barron, Birg\'e, Massart \cite{BarronBirgeMassart1999}, Massart \cite{Massart2005} for the Gaussian regression models and by Fourdrinier and Pergamenshchikov \cite{FourdrinierPergamenshchikov20007} for the non Gaussian models.
-We know that an oracle inequality yields the upper bound for the estimate risk via the minimal risk corresponding to a chosen family of estimates.
-Unfortunately, the oracle inequalities obtained in these papers can not provide the efficient estimation in the adaptive setting, since the upper bounds in these inequalities have some fixed coefficients in the main terms which are more than one.
+Then, by using the oracle inequalities approach, these methods had been developed for the nonparametric estimation by Barron, Birg\'e, Massart \cite{BarronBirgeMassart1999}, for Gaussian regression models and by Fourdrinier and Pergamenshchikov \cite{FourdrinierPergamenshchikov20007} for non Gaussian models.
+We know that an oracle inequality yields the upper bound for the risks via minimal risk corresponding to a chosen estimators family.
+Unfortunately, the oracle inequalities obtained in these papers can not be used for the efficient estimation in the adaptive setting, since the upper bounds in these inequalities have some fixed coefficients in the main terms which are more than one.